minduca/audio-samples-organizer/README.md

 # audio-samples-organizer

-Converts samples to a different audio format.
+Converts samples to a different audio format, perfoming a superset of operations to sanitize the file name, clear metadata and convert the sample rate and sample width of the audio file.

 This repository is unofficial and has neither affiliation nor support from any manufacturer whatsoever.

 ⚠️ IMPORTANT : These scripts changes files recursively.
 That said, make sure to back up your files before running them.
 In addition, the implementation itself is very naive.
 That said, please be cautious.